-You will give a 10-12 minute thesis presentation during Honors Research Week in April (for May and August graduates) or November (January graduates).
+You will give a 10-12 minute thesis presentation during Honors Research Week.
 You may be required to record your presentation prior to its premiere.
-You will either give your presentation live to a university-wide audience or your recording will be premiered to a university-wide audience at which you will be present to field live questions.
+If you are required or allowed to record your presentation, your recording will be premiered to a university-wide audience at which you will be present to field live questions.
 Your Honors track director may require that you prepare PowerPoint slides to accompany your presentation.
 Creative thesis projects may require filming a performance.
-The exact requirements will be determined by the Honors College staff and your track director.
+The Honors College staff and your track director will determine the exact requirements.